mohamd-mo7sen/self-learning-computer-science-/README.md

 # self-learning-computer-science-
 This repository is a collection of various computer science courses that I have undertaken as part of my self-learning journey.
-The aim is to consolidate my learning and track my progress.
+The aim is to consolidate my learning , track my progress and share my experiences.
 -----------